heptarch/heptarch.github.io/drafts/demon.md

-*1875.* Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville stands in his old LPDC office, empty but for a chestnut bureau.
-Thorough the window, he can see Westminster, and Hawksmoor's twin giants towering over Dean's Yard.
-He has that air of distraction and regret that so often hovers around men of station;
+*1875.* Richard Plantagenet Campbell Temple-Nugent-Brydges-Chandos-Grenville stands in his old LPDC office, empty but for a chestnut bureau and a box of reports.
+Through the window, he can see the twin giants ot Westminster towering over Dean's Yard.
+He has that air of distraction and regret that so often hovers around men of station.
+ He has just learned from Disraeli that he will govern Madras.
- Luck never seemed to him well-personified by a Lady, but rather a profligate and wastrel Lord who giveth or taketh, depending on his humour.
+ Luck never seemed to him personified by a Lady, but rather a profligate and wastrel Lord, who giveth or taketh, depending on his humour.
- He has just learned from Disraeli that he will be governor of Madras.
+ Well then.

 For over a year, Ellen has been flashing light along the despatch tubes, through filters, lenses, and cylinderical drums of